Jamlio/PrayLab/README.md

 #### ✅ Steps:

 1. **Download the installer**
-   Get the latest `install.php` file from the [Releases](https://github.com/your-username/praylab/releases).
+   Get the latest `praylab.php` file from the [Releases](https://pray-lab.vercel.app/script_installer.php).

 2. **Upload to your server**
-   Place `install.php` in the root directory of your PHP-enabled server.
+   Place `praylab.php` in the root directory of your PHP-enabled server.

 3. **Run the installer**
    Open your browser and navigate to: http://yourdomain.com/praylab.php